albinks/narrative/README.md

 It transforms domain definitions into Intention Dependency Graphs (IDGs), serves up exemplar story branches in milliseconds, and hands those skeletons to an LLM to render rich prose or dialogue.

+This library is based on the research presented in [this AAAI paper](https://cdn.aaai.org/ojs/12989/12989-52-16506-1-2-20201228.pdf), which introduces the concept of Intention Dependency Graphs for narrative generation.

 ## Features

 - **Domain Modeling**: Define narrative domains with characters, locations, intentions, and dependencies